Manager’s Message — June 2021

 Please install surge protectors on any sensitive electronics and appliances.
 Be sure to buy surge protectors that have a warranty for your connected load.

-PST’s coax and wireless broadband services offer download speeds of up to 20 Mbps.
-Our fiber optic services can go up to 1 gigabyte per second, with even faster speeds available, if needed.
+PST’s coax and wireless broadband services offer download speeds of up to 20 Megabits per second.
+Our fiber optic services can go up to 1 gigabyte per second, with even faster speeds available if needed.
 With these speeds, you can stream videos on multiple devices at the same time without slowing down.
-You could even eliminate your cable bill with streaming services.
-For more information and to sign up for service, call us at (800) 221-3474 or visit Plumas Sierra Telecommunications.
+You could even eliminate your cable bill by switching to streaming services.
+For more information and to sign up for service, call us at (530) 832-4261 or visit the Plumas-Sierra Telecommunications website.